kgdunn/pid-book/process-monitoring/process-monitoring.rst

 .. question::

-	Is it fair to say that a control chart is like an online version of a :ref:`confidence interval <univariate-confidence-intervals>`?
+	Is it fair to say that a monitoring chart is like an online version of a :ref:`confidence interval <univariate-confidence-intervals>`?
 Explain your answer.

 .. answer::
 	:fullinclude: no

 	This question is likely to generate a wide range of answers.
 No surprise, since there are strong feelings on this point in the `quality control literature <http://filebox.vt.edu/users/bwoodall/2000%20JQT%20Controversies%20and%20Contradictions.pdf>`_ as well.
-The confusion stems from the fact that if you are in phase I, then no, a control chart is not a confidence interval, but in phase II, then you can argue that confidence intervals have many similarities to control charts.
+The confusion stems from the fact that if you are in phase I, then no, a monitoring chart is not a confidence interval, but in phase II, then you can argue that confidence intervals have many similarities to monitoring charts.

 	But, in general, I feel the above statement is incorrect.
 Even in phase II a monitoring chart is not really like an on-line confidence interval.
 Mainly because a monitoring chart is intended to check for *system stability*, and to alarm quickly if the system moves away from the assumed distribution (usually a normal distribution).
 The monitoring limits are calculated to provide the required alarm level (the ARL).
 A confidence interval, on the other hand, defines the limits within which we expect to find the true population mean with a certain degree of confidence when we use a given sample of data.